hcrlab/push_pull/README.md

 # We run MoveIt on hal9k because it runs too slowly on c1.
 # You must launch MoveIt first, or else the prerequisites below won't work.
 ssh c1
-ssh jstn@hal9k # SSH into hal9k via c1
+ssh apc@hal9k # SSH into hal9k via c1
-amazon # Sets the ROS_MASTER_URI to http://c1:11311
 roslaunch pr2_pick_manipulation move_group.launch

 # On the robot